autobump/autobump/index.md

 maintainability of the application.

-The adaptability of Autobump is evidenced by the hexagon-architecture in figure XXX.
+The adaptability of Autobump is evidenced by the hexagon-architecture in figure 13.
 It includes a selection of the ports and adapters in the application.
 For instance, the core module has a port (an interface) for interacting with a SettingsRepository, where configurations are to be saved.
 Autobump has three different adapters: a MariaDB in de